 }

-Add your CSS to the “your CSS here” section and Update the file.
+Add your CSS to the “your CSS here” section and update the file.

 3. Including CSS file on Specific Page or Post